 The force acknowledges and was already aware that currently the temporary stores are vulnerable for property removal without PMS update.
-The system is reliant upon officers (per procedure)

-updating (currently) KiM PMS (due to be replaced by NICHE in March 2018) with all property movements.
+The system is reliant upon officers (per procedure) updating (currently) KiM PMS (due to be replaced by NICHE in March 2018) with all property movements.
 This is the case with the firearms outlined.
-The force had recognised this and is currently investing £43k in upgrading the temp stores now, which will be online end of March 2018.
+The force had recognised this and is currently investing £43k in upgrading the temp stores.
 The investment includes: